Skythrew/pawnote/docs/api.md

 > API used by Pornote to gather informations from Pronote.

-- This API is also used for the Pornote Discord bot that is currently under paused development.
-- Pornote API base endpoint is located at `https://pornote.vercel.app/api`.
+- Pornote API base endpoint is located at `https://www.pornote.ml/api`.

 ## Responses Helpers